-Virtual meetings are increasingly common; I myself partake in multiple virtual meetings each day.
-It’s undeniable that virtual meetings are more convenient without the travel time and all the associated vicissitudes.
+Virtual meetings are today’s touchstone; I myself partake in multiple virtual meetings each day.
+It’s undeniable that virtual meetings are far safer with COVID-19, and more convenient without the travel time and associated vicissitudes.
 They are an excellent method of building our relationships with prospects, clients, and our internal team.
-Our sales success requires us to take advantage of the ease of virtual meetings, while avoiding the limitations and pitfalls.
+Therefore, our sales success requires us to take advantage of the ease of virtual meetings, while avoiding the limitations and pitfalls.
 Here are my best tips on how to deliver effective and valuable virtual meetings.

 Regardless of the system you select for any given meeting, your objectives, time, and energy need to be focused on the desired outcome.
 If your system is new, or there have been recent updates, practice and test to ensure you have the technical requirements and ease of operation down pat.
 Consider new functionality and your network bandwidth needs for the material you will be sharing.
 This is your prep work for a great meeting.